TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionManagement/Index.rst

 #.
 You must *load* it.

-   An extension is loaded only if it is listed in the PackageStates.php file.
+   An extension is loaded only if it is listed in the :file:`PackageStates.php` file.
    Extensions are loaded in the order they appear in this list.

    An enabled extension is always global to the TYPO3 Installation - you cannot disable